-Early Childhood Education and Early Childhood Special Education (BAE)
+Early Childhood Education and Early Childhood Special Education Major (BAE)

 This is a blended program.
 Students choosing to pursue blended certification in early childhood education and early childhood special education must complete the required professional core and combination of early childhood education and early childhood special education coursework below.
-Completion of coursework will provide blended certification in preschool–third grade early childhood education and birth–third grade early childhood special education.
+Completion of coursework will satisfy the requirements for recommendation for certification in preschool–third grade early childhood education and birth–third grade early childhood special education.

 The Early Childhood Education and Early Childhood Special Education Bachelor of Arts in Education consists of both the P–3 Core and the required Early Childhood Special Education courses.